tallen-hashicorp/vault-load-testing/test_results/0-ent-v-oss.md

 From the results, we can observe the following trends:

 1. **Performance Comparison**:
-   - **Enterprise 1.16.7** shows the best performance among the versions tested, with the highest operation rates and the lowest latencies.
+   - **Enterprise 1.17.3** shows the best performance among the versions tested, with the highest operation rates and the lowest latencies.
+   - **Enterprise 1.16.7** also performs well but is slightly slower than 1.17.3.
    - **OSS 1.16** performs slightly worse than Enterprise 1.16.7, with lower throughput and higher latencies, though it still maintains strong performance.
-   - **Enterprise 1.13.13** has significantly lower performance compared to both 1.16 versions, with approximately half the operation rate and higher latencies.
+   - **Enterprise 1.13.13** has significantly lower performance compared to both 1.16 and 1.17 versions, with approximately half the operation rate and higher latencies.

 2. **Version Impact**:
-   - Upgrading from **Enterprise 1.13.13** to **1.16.7** provides a substantial performance boost, highlighting the optimizations and improvements made in newer versions.
+   - Upgrading from **Enterprise 1.13.13** to **1.16.7** provides a substantial performance boost, which is further improved in **1.17.3**.
+This highlights the optimizations and improvements made in newer versions.
    - The **Enterprise** version consistently outperforms the **OSS** version of the same release, indicating additional performance enhancements available in the enterprise edition.